aktnk/onvif-web-viewer/README.md

     *   You can add unregistered cameras by providing their credentials.
 The discovery window will remain open, allowing you to add multiple cameras without re-scanning.
 *   **Adding a Camera Manually**: Click the "Add Camera" button to open a dialog for the camera's details (Name, Host/IP, Port, Username, Password).
 The system tests the connection before adding the camera.
 After successful registration, the camera's time is automatically synchronized with the server.
 *   **Synchronizing Camera Time**: Click the sync icon (⟳) next to any camera in the list to manually synchronize its time with the server's system time.
 A notification will confirm success or display any errors.
-*   **Deleting a Camera**: Click the delete icon next to a camera in the main list.
+*   **Deleting a Camera**: Click the red delete icon (🗑️) next to a camera in the main list.
 A confirmation prompt will appear before deletion.
-*   **Viewing a Stream**: Click the "View Stream" button next to a camera in the list.
+*   **Viewing a Stream**: Click the "View Stream" button next to a camera in the list to start streaming.
+The button will change to "Stop Stream" (with a different color) while the stream is active.
+Click "Stop Stream" to close the stream.
 *   **Recording**: While viewing a stream, use the "Start Recording" and "Stop Recording" buttons to create MP4 recordings on the server.
-*   **Playback**: A list of completed recordings is available at the bottom of the page.
-Click the "Play" button to watch a recording.
+*   **Playback & Management**: A list of completed recordings is available at the bottom of the page.
+    *   Click the "Play" button to watch a recording.
 Recordings from deleted cameras will be labeled accordingly and remain playable.
+    *   Click the red delete icon (🗑️) to permanently delete a recording.
+A confirmation prompt will appear before deletion.
+This will remove both the database record and the MP4 file from the server.

 ## API Reference